 A: The Community Cup will begin with Opening Ceremonies on Friday, July 30, at Fortress Obetz.
 Teams will then compete against other Central Ohio organizations at each of the 14 events throughout the day.
 Closing Ceremonies and the Awards Presentation will take place once all events have concluded.

-Stay tuned for more information on the Tailgate Zone and other areas where your team can safely recharge and refuel for the competition.
+Check the Team Resources page for information on the Tailgate Zone and other areas where your team can safely recharge and refuel for the competition.

 *Schedule is subject to change

 A: Most events require a minimum of four (4) participants.
 The same four team members can participate in ALL events.
 Dodgeball requires a minimum of six (6) participants and Tug of War requires a minimum of eight (8) participants.
 The 5K Race and One-mile Walk has unlimited participation.

 A: Friends and family are welcome to participate in the 5K Race and One-mile Walk while you compete!
 Please note, only employees from your organization can score points in any event so family and friends will not receive a 5K Race bib and will not count toward your total participants in the One-mile Walk.
 There is no minimum age for either event and strollers are allowed.

 Family and friends may participate in the drop-in events ONLY if they are open and there are no other teams trying to earn points.
 If a team comes to a drop-in event, family and friends will have to yield to a participating team.

 Dodgeball and Tug-of-War are for company employees only.

 Each participant will have to sign a waiver to participate in any event.
 You can sign a waiver at the Athlete Check-in Tent when you enter the venue.

 A: Each participant is required to sign the digital waiver or the waiver onsite.
 Once you have checked in at the Athlete Check-in and you have signed the waiver, you will receive a wristband to participate.